-He also devised the binomial naming convention.
-Using this system, all living organisms now could be given two different sets of nomenclature defined by name of organism’s ‘genus’ and ‘difference’.
-Aristotle meant the ‘genus’ of a living being to represent its collective family/group as a whole.
-The name of the ‘difference’ is what makes the living organism different other members of the family it falls within.
+He also devised the binomial nomenclature.
+Using this system, all living organisms now could be given two different sets of names defined as the organism’s “genus” and “difference.”
+Aristotle meant the genus of a living being to represent its collective family/group as a whole.
+The difference is what makes the living organism different to other members of the family it falls within.

 3. Founder of Zoology

 Aristotle is also known as the Father of Zoology.
 As evident from his classification of living beings, all his classification procedures and several other treatises primarily involved different species of the animal kingdom only.
 However, he wrote a number of treatises that revolved around different aspects of zoology as well.
 Some of his popular treatises such as History of Animals, Movement of Animals, Progression of Animals and others were based on the study of different land, water, and aerial animals.